elmarzouki/django-rest-angular2-example/README.md

 # django-rest-angular2-example
-Django REST angular2 and material design simple example
+Django REST angular2 and material design simple example; to display the logged in user info.

 ## Setup